adr/madr/docs/decisions/0015-include-consulting-informed-of-raci.md

 ## Context and Problem Statement

-We noticed an intersection between MADR and [RACI](https://en.wikipedia.org/wiki/Responsibility_assignment_matrix), and felt the need to add a "consulted" and "informed" field in addition to "deciders".
+We noticed an intersection between MADR and [RACI](https://en.wikipedia.org/wiki/Responsibility_assignment_matrix), and felt the need to add a "consulted" and "informed" field in addition to "decision maker(s)".
 Would it be beneficial to "upstream" these fields to MADR?

 MADR Issue: [#62](https://github.com/adr/madr/issues/62).